Martin boundary of random walks with unbounded jumps in hyperbolic groups: Positive results in hyperbolic groups

-Applying again the equality~\eqref{eq:u_Lambda}, but to the point $z^* \in \Omega^{(2)}$, we get that the double sum on the right hand side is equal to $u(z^*) + o_L(1) u(z^*)$.
+Applying again \eqref{eq:u_Lambda}, but to the point $z^* \in\Omega^{(2)}$, we get that the double sum on the right-hand side of the first line is equal to $u(z^*) + o_L(1) u(z^*)$.
 This yields

 Let $L$ be large enough so that the $o_L(1)$ terms are bounded by $\min(C_3^{-1}/2, 1/2)$.
 We obtain that the ratio between $u(z)$ and $G(z,z^*;\boD)u(z^*)$ is bounded from above and from below.
-This concludes the proof of Lemma~\ref{lem:strong_ancona}. \end{proof}
+This completes the proof of Lemma~\ref{lem:strong_ancona}. \end{pf*}

-\begin{proof}[Proof of Theorem~\ref{thm:strong_ancona}] Let us fix a large enough constant $D$ (several conditions will appear in the proof below), and let $L$ be given for this value of $D$ by Lemma~\ref{lem:strong_ancona}.
+\begin{pf*}{Proof of Theorem~\ref{thmm:strong_ancona}} Let us fix a large enough constant $D$ (several conditions will appear in the proof below), and let $L$ be given for this value of $D$ by Lemma~\ref{lem:strong_ancona}.